CrystalSystems/.github/profile/README.md

 target="_blank" rel="noopener" aria-label="link to crystal v1.0">
 CRYSTAL v2.0</a> is an improved version of CRYSTAL v1.0, which has a number of significant improvements and additional functions. <a href="https://shedov.top/description-and-capabilities-of-crystal-v2-0/" target="_blank" rel="noopener">More about</a> CRYSTAL v2.0.</p>

-<p style="margin-top: 4px;"><span style="color: #1055ae;">CRYSTAL v3.0</span> is under development.
+**CRYSTAL v3.0** is under development.
 This version uses a new technology stack — SALR (ScyllaDB, Actix Web, Leptos, Rust) to ensure maximum performance and reliability at all levels.
-Starting from this version, it is planned to gradually add new functions: private messages with encryption, comments, photo/video albums, etc. <a href="https://shedov.top/description-and-capabilities-of-crystal-v3-0/"
-target="_blank" rel="noopener">More about</a> CRYSTAL v3.0.</p>
+Starting from this version, it is planned to gradually add new functions: private messages with encryption, comments, photo/video albums, etc. <a href="https://shedov.top/description-and-capabilities-of-crystal-v3-0/" target="_blank" rel="noopener">More about</a> CRYSTAL v3.0.</p>

 <h3 align="center">CRYSTAL is tested on</h3>